hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ### Mounting the adapter hierarchy configuration

+The S3 data model is flat, consisting only of buckets in which objects can be stored.
+There is no hierarchy of sub-buckets of sub-folders.
+The blob storage adapter can infer a more complex hierarchical structure to increase  by using delimiters.
+Hyphens `-` are used as delimiters in bucket names and slashes `/` are used as delimiters within object keys to mimic the paths to files in nested folders.
+Some tools for S3 blob storages can infer hierarchy in the user interface from object keys with such delimiters.

 The blob storage adapter offers resources from blob storage in a hierarchical structure.
 This hierarchy is defined in a file named `blob_storage_adapter_hierarchy.json` which needs to be available to the runtime service and is loaded at startup.
 E.g. a demo hierarchy can be mounted in the docker-compose setup as follows:
 ```yaml
   hetida-designer-runtime: